 Lindsay Adler is a professional fashion and portrait photographer based in New York.
-She is also an educator who teaches at the most prestigious events and industry’s largest platforms on topics ranging from retouching to fashion techniques to studio lighting.
-Her unique work was published in Marie Claire, InStyle, Noise Magazine, Zink Magazine, Rangefinder, Professional Photographer and lots more.
+She is also an educator who teaches at the most prestigious events and the industry’s largest platforms on topics ranging from retouching to fashion techniques to studio lighting.
+Her unique work was published in Marie Claire, InStyle, Noise Magazine, Zink Magazine, Rangefinder, Professional Photographer, and lots more.
 Her biography is so impressive that you can get a feeling that it’s almost impossible for one person to manage it all.
-But when you get to know her you will know that her enormous enthusiasm and energy driven creativity make it all happen.
+But when you get to know her you will know that her enormous enthusiasm and energy-driven creativity to make it all happen.
 Lindsey regularly contributes to a wide range of major photo publications, like “Professional Photographer,“ “Rangefinder Magazine,“ “Popular Photography,“ and more.
-Her exquisitely brave, bold and graphic style become her trademark and an innovator in fashion and portrait photography.
+Her exquisitely brave, bold, and graphic style become her trademark and an innovator in fashion and portrait photography.
 This young lady has the world on her palm and we will be standing by her side watching her moving borders.

 Photography is storytelling.
 To which extent do you agree and why?

 Every powerful, memorable image is telling a story.
 That doesn’t mean that a photo must be a narrative with a beginning, middle, and end.
 Instead, I mean that each frame is an opportunity to communicate a message, or build a character, or evoke an emotion.
 A pretty photo is ‘nice’… but when it has a story it is really using our craft to reach our viewers.

 Did you choose photography or the photography choose you and can you remember how it happen?

 I was meant to be a photographer, and I’m one of the lucky people that discovered their passion early in life.
 By the time that I was 15 I had already started my first photography business and started attending classes to learn more about my craft.